romanpauk/dingo/docs/architecture/containers.md

 A request for a collection can use both sources.
 Runtime and static matches are merged into the returned collection.

+Parent containers are another fallback source. `container<bindings<...>, Parent>` and `static_container<bindings<...>, Parent>` keep the child graph local first: a child static or runtime binding wins for singular requests, and a missing child dependency can be resolved from the parent graph.

 Local `bindings<...>` on a registration are different: they describe the private dependencies used while building that registered type.
 For a single dependency, the local binding is checked before the host container.
 For a dependency